eheperson/cpp-foo/modules/extra/readme.md

 ## nullptr (C++11)

 * `nullptr` represents a pointer that does not point to any object: `int* p = nullptr;`

 * Before C++11, the `NULL` identifier was meant to be used for pointers.
 But this situation was a big problem and it has been solved by `nullptr` after C++11.

+    * The problem with NULL was exactly this:
+        * `NULL` was defined as `0` , which is an integer type, and used by the pre-processor (which was replacing all the occurrences of NULL with 0 ).
+        * This is a huge difference as `nullptr` is now among the C++ primitives types and managed by the compiler.
+For the second program, the speedUp (overloaded) method is called with the char* pointer to nullptr .
+T

+---

+## smart_pointers (C++11)

+* These smart pointers are the main helpers for programmers who don't want to deal with memory deallocation manually.
+* Most common of smart pointers :
+    * `unique_ptr`
+    * `shared ptr`

+> make_unique is an upcoming C++14 feature.
+### unique_pointer

+* It is a smart pointer that embodies the concept of unique ownership.
+* Unique ownership, simply put, means that there is one and only one variable that can own a pointer.

+* The copy operator is not allowed on unique pointer variables.
+* Just move is allowed, where the ownership is transferred from one variable to another.

+* unique_ptr is as big as a raw pointer

+> The fact that the developer doesn't need to bother remembering to call delete when needed, but still keep control over memory, is one of the main advantages of C++ over garbage collector-based languages.
+### shared_ptr

+* The shared_ptr smart pointer represents the concept that an object is being pointed at (that is, by the owner) by more than one variable.
+* In this case, we're talking about shared ownership.
+* An object cannot be released until at least one variable is using it.

+* the `shared_ptr` data type has a concept of reference counting to keep track of the number of pointers.
+    * These references are increased during the constructors (not always; the move constructor isn't)
+    * and the copy assignment operator and decreased in the destructors.

+* shared_ptr is typically double the size of unique_ptr because of the reference counting variable.

+> Can the reference counting variable be safely increased and decreased?
+The pointers to the same object might be in different threads, so manipulating this variable might be an issue.
+This is not an issue as the reference counting variable is atomically managed (that is, it is an atomic variable).